+The Perks of Using Business Case Studies.
+Real-life business leadership skills.
 The value of the case study method is that it simulates a real environment and helps to prepare the student for real-life business situations in their future careers; the ability to make quick decisions that are sound and good for the company is what employers are looking for.

-This confidence is vital within business as colleagues and business partners do not always have the same beliefs and it will be necessary to defend your thinking – this is developed through the debating process in which students defend their solutions to each case and try and persuade each other to back their ideas.
+This confidence is vital within the business as colleagues and business partners do not always have the same beliefs and it will be necessary to defend your thinking – this is developed through the debating process in which students defend their solutions to each case and try and persuade each other to back their ideas.

+An all-encompassing business outlook.
 Out of the 20 case studies given over the 15 months MBA at Mantissa College, 33% of them are international, meaning candidates gain a global perspective which opens a greater number of career paths after graduation.
 Each case is designed to build on the knowledge of previous cases leading to students who are capable of applying their learning in any situation.

+The Problems of Using Business Case Studies.
+Students run the entire operation.
 Preparation is crucial for business case studies to work; if an individual has not prepared fully then the benefits of the method are lost.
 This requirement for prior research forces each student to take responsibility for their own learning, but simultaneously it begs the question; what exactly are they paying for?
 According to Harvard Business School faculty, students on their MBA course do approximately 85% of the talking.
-This is great news for those who can talk the talk and who love to compete for airtime, but for those who are slightly less gregarious – yes, business schools enroll types like this too – the method is flawed.
+This is great news for those who can talk the talk and who love to compete for airtime, but for those who are slightly less gregarious – yes, business schools enrol types like this too – the method is flawed.
 Not all those in business leadership are brilliant public speakers – it helps, but it is not as essential as, say, empathy or rationality.
 And this may lead to a skewed hierarchy of classmates who believe that the most loquacious will go the furthest.

 Cases are also a rather inefficient way of teaching basic business skills which are quantifiable and have a certifiable answer.
 To teach technical subjects in a case would be a waste of valuable time.